 - Site Acreage

-- Total Site Area = 31.55 acres
+- ➤ Total Site Area = 50.99 acres

-- Total Disturbed Area = 29.71 acres

 - Existing Site Conditions:

-Historical ground cover for the on-site basin consists of native grasses which generally slope from the northwest corner of the site to the southeast corner.
-On-site hydraulic soil grouping is primarily a type 'C' (Weld loam) and a type 'B' (Colby loam).
-The type 'C' hydraulic soil grouping was used for drainage calculations as a conservative approach.
-A soil map for the entire drainage basin developed using the online NRCS Web Soil Survey mapping tool can be found in Appendix A.
+Historical ground cover for the site consists of native grasses which generally slope from the northwest corner of the site to the southeast corner with slopes ranging from 1.8% to 10%.
+The hydrologic soil group is type 'B' (Colby loam).
+A soil map for the entire drainage area, developed using the online NRCS Web Soil Survey mapping tool, can be found in Appendix A (Reference 6).

-Historically, the site generally drains from its northwest corner towards the southeast corner with slopes ranging from 1.8% to 10%.
 In historic conditions, all the flows are transmitted overland via sheet flow across the property.
-There is an existing irrigation pond at the center of the site and an existing wetland area to the south of the site.
+There is an existing wetland area to the south of the site.

-- Proposed Development
+Proposed Development

-- The proposed improvements consist of 120 single-family residential home lots with lot sizes varying from 5,500 SF to 8,400 SF.
-Additional improvements include the associated roadways, trail system, community park, open space, and a proposed detention pond.
+- The proposed improvements consist of 190 single-family residential homes, with lot sizes varying from 5,500 SF to 10,500 SF, as well as future multi-family townhomes on 8.33 acres at a maximum of 10 DU/acre.
+Additional improvements include the associated roadways, trail system, community park, open space, and several proposed detention ponds.

-- The area of disturbance is approximately 29.71 acres including the construction staging areas
+- ➤ The area of disturbance is approximately 57.90 acres including the construction staging areas

 - Site Earthwork (adjusted)

-- Total estimated cut = 86,050 CY
+- Total estimated cut = 130,439 CY

-- Total estimated fill = 88,880 CY
+- Total estimated fill = 131,163 CY

-- Net (FILL) = +2,829 CY
+- Net (FILL) = +724 CY

-The developed site will consist of single-family residences with piped roof drainage and associated private driveways, proposed roadways and right-of-way improvements, and the open space & trail network.
+- The developed site will consist of single-family residences with piped roof drainage and associated private driveways, proposed roadways and right-of-way improvements, and the open space & trail network.
 The site will consist of public streets with curb & gutter, infrastructure, and open space tracts.

-• Soil Characteristics
+Soil Characteristics

-65.3% of the soil on-site is composed of a Colby Loam, 3% to 5% slope.
-34.1% of the site is composed of a Weld Loam 1% to 3% slopes.
-On-site hydraulic soil grouping is primarily a type 'C' (Weld loam) and a type 'B' (Colby loam).
-The type 'C' hydraulic soil grouping was used for drainage calculations as a conservative approach.
+92.4% of the soil on-site is composed of a Colby Loam, 1% to 5% slope and 6.1% of the site is composed of a Haverson Loam 1% to 3% slopes.
+On-site hydraulic soil grouping is primarily type 'B' (Colby loam).
 Refer to Appendix A for the soil map.
-Per the USDA NRCS, Hydrologic Soil Group C has a slow infiltration rate when thoroughly wet.
-These soils have a slow rate of water transmission.